HashSource/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

-Read these documents:

-/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/docs/BM1398_PROTOCOL.md

-/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/docs/PATTERN_TEST.md
+We are building Firmware for Bitmain Antminer S19 Pro, XILINX Platform.
+Our goal is to replicate stock firmware, before adding custom functionality.

+The binaries we are working with are stripped without debug symbols, so using the logs provided below will help you understand the functions.

-Here is the bmminer binary, with Ghidra, and IDA Pro decompilations and assembly files.
+Here is the bmminer binary, with Ghidra, and IDA Pro C,H, and ASM files.

 /home/danielsokil/Downloads/Bitmain_Peek/S19_Pro/Antminer-S19-Pro-merge-release-20221226124238/Antminer S19 Pro/zynq7007_NBP1901/update/minerfs.no_header.image_extract/\_ghidra/bins/bmminer-2f464d0989b763718a6fbbdee35424ae